-To start this article off right, we should have a quick discussion on compression in a more general sense.
+To start this article off right, we should briefly discuss compression in a more general sense.

 Dynamic range compression (which is the full technical term for what is more generally referred to simply as “compression”) is the process of decreasing the overall dynamic range of an audio signal.
-Dynamic range, in terms of an audio signal, refers to the difference in amplitude between the highest and lowest points of the signal.
+In terms of audio signals, dynamic range refers to the difference in amplitude between the highest and lowest points of the signal.

-In the majority of cases, it’s the noise floor that is the lowest point of a signal.
-Compressors, then, will work by attenuating only the loudest parts of the signal (rather than bringing the quiet parts up, which is technically upward compression).
+In the majority of cases, it's the noise floor that is the lowest point of a signal.
+Compressors will work by attenuating only the loudest parts of the signal (rather than bringing the quiet parts up, which is technically upward compression).

 In determining how a compressor should attenuate the “loudest parts” of a signal, there are two basic questions that must be answered: